Whimsy Stick

 Fix →

-Store it completely out of sight — closet, cabinet, somewhere the dog has no access.
+Store it completely out of sight.
+Closet, cabinet, somewhere the dog has no access.
 The moment it appears should be an event.
 That scarcity is doing real work for you.

 The dogs that are supposedly “untrainable” are usually just running on a drive system that’s been activated all day with no legitimate outlet.
 Give the drive a proper completion pathway and most of the behavior problems start resolving on their own.

-— Christopher Lee Moran, Instinctual Balance Dog Training · Coaldale, CO
+— Christopher Lee Moran, Controlled Freedom Method · Instinctual Balance Dog Training

-The Flirt Pole Session Structure That Actually Works
+The 6-Step Session Structure

 1